Darkelf2024/Darkelf-Browser/Overview.md

-o HTTPS Enforcement: Automatically redirect HTTP to HTTPS for secure connections. o Cookie Control: Enable or disable browser cookies. o Geolocation Control: Manage browser access to geolocation data.
+o HTTPS Enforcement: Automatically redirect HTTP to HTTPS for secure connections. o Cookie Control: Enable or disable browser cookies.
+Geolocation Control: Manage browser access to geolocation data.
 4. Encryption: Darkelf Browser utilizes both symmetric and asymmetric encryption
 methods:
 o AES Encryption: Used for encrypting local data, such as AES-256 encryption for